 Vibration can occur by flexing of the coupling.
-The alternator is designed for a maximum bending moment not exceeding 140 kgm (1000 lbs ft) for frame sizes 4 and 5, and not exceeding 275 kgm (2000 lbs ft) for frame size 6.
+The alternator is designed for a maximum bending moment not exceeding 140 kgm (1000 lbs ft).
 Check the maximum bending moment of the engine flange with the engine manufacturer.

 Close-coupling of alternator and engine can increase the rigidity of the generator set.
 Both single and two bearing alternators can be close-coupled.
 The generator set builder must supply guarding for open-coupled applications.